Do you ever stare at a sheet of numbers and wonder why the same value looks so different in another base?

 - Base 16 (hexadecimal) – 0‑9 plus A‑F.

-If you can move fluidly among these, you’ve basically unlocked the language of computers, digital electronics, and a lot of programming shortcuts That's the whole idea..
+If you can move fluidly among these, you’ve basically unlocked the language of computers, digital electronics, and a lot of programming shortcuts That alone is useful..

 Why Those Four?

 Binary is the native tongue of every circuit.
 Octal and hex are just compact ways to write long binary strings—one octal digit equals three binary bits, one hex digit equals four.
-Decimal is the “human” base we grew up with, so the homework always asks you to swing back and forth to prove you really get it That's the part that actually makes a difference..
+Decimal is the “human” base we grew up with, so the homework always asks you to swing back and forth to prove you really get it Not complicated — just consistent.
+But it adds up..

 Why It Matters / Why People Care